Our children’s stories

-In December 2014 at 18months old Grace was diagnosed with medulloblastoma and underwent 6 months of gruelling chemo.
+In December 2014 at 18 months-old Grace was diagnosed with medulloblastoma and underwent six months of gruelling chemo.
 In November 2015 Grace relapsed and the tumour came back.
-Grace underwent 6 weeks of radiotherapy and a further 6 months of chemotherapy.
-Grace is now a happy, healthy 7 year old girl who loves Disney princesses, unicorns and above all she adores dogs.
+Grace underwent six weeks of radiotherapy and a further six months of chemotherapy.
+Grace is now a happy, healthy seven-year-old girl who loves Disney princesses, unicorns and above all she adores dogs.

 Paul* was treated with surgery, chemotherapy, and radiotherapy.
 Whilst treatment saved Paul’s life, he was left with hearing loss in both ears, learning disabilities, communication and movement difficulties, as well as problems managing his emotions.
 Paul will need support throughout his life.
 Ongoing cognitive assessments measure how Paul’s brain is developing and help our team build support strategies going forward.
-The support Paul receives has helped his family “get their boy back’”. *Name changed at family’s request.
-(Paul is seen here on the left-hand side with his brother and sister)
+The support Paul receives has helped his family “get their boy back”. *Name changed at family’s request.
+Paul is seen here on the left with his brother and sister.

-At the age of 11 months Freddie was diagnosed with right sides temporal low-grade glioma (brain tumour).
-Surgery left Freddie with left sided hearing loss and left sides weakness, which has improved with time.
-Freddie is a now cheerful and happy 10-year-old boy who loves football, but has been left with some visible effects of his tumour though.
+At the age of 11 months Freddie was diagnosed with right sided temporal low-grade glioma (brain tumour).
+Surgery left Freddie with left sided hearing loss and left sided weakness, which has improved with time.
+Freddie is a now cheerful and happy 10-year-old boy who loves football, but has been left with some visible effects of his tumour.
 His brain finds it harder to take in information at the speed that his healthy school friends can, making learning harder.
 Freddie was provided with neuropsychological evaluation and eventually was diagnosed with a mild acquired language disorder.
 This means that Freddie’s school and family will be provided with information that will help them communicate with Freddie.